Burry, famous for 'Big Short,' places bearish bet against semiconductor ETF

 By Carolina Mandl and Saqib Iqbal Ahmed

-NEW YORK, Nov 14 (Reuters) - Hedge fund manager Michael Burry, whose bets against the U.S. housing market before the 2008 financial crisis were chronicled in the movie "The Big Short", in the third quarter added a bearish options position on semiconductors, according to securities fillings released on Tuesday.
+NEW YORK, Nov 14 (Reuters) - Hedge fund manager Michael Burry, whose bets against the U.S. housing market before the 2008 financial crisis were chronicled in the movie "The Big Short", in the third quarter added a bearish options position on semiconductors, while some other investors also reduced their exposure to the sector, according to securities fillings released on Tuesday.

 Notional value refers to the total value of the underlying securities controlled by options contracts.
 That is different from the price paid for the contracts or their actual present value, which while undisclosed in the regulatory filing, is likely to be a much smaller number.